Budhaditya1/budhaditya1.github.io/publications.md

 .column {
   float: left;
   padding: 10px;
-  height: 300px; /* Should be removed.
+  height: auto; /* Should be removed.
 Only for demonstration */ }

 .left, .right {